jacksonwalters/scotus-v-public/README.md

 #scotus-v-public

-This is a partially completed capstone project I did for a data science fellowship with The Data Incubator in Oakland, CA.
+This is the capstone project I did for a data science fellowship with The Data Incubator in Oakland, CA beginning in 2018.

-The idea is to compare supreme court opinions and public opinion on issues.
+The idea is to compare supreme court opinions and public opinion on arbitrary issues.

-Public opinion data is pulled from ANES data from 1948-2016.
+Public opinion questions and responses are pulled from the ANES time series, 1948-2016.
 Supreme Court opinions are publicly available, and text of those opinions were gathered using an API from Free Law Project and the help of Michael Lissner.

-The method is to take a set of keyword inputs from the user, and filter relevant public opinion questions and supreme court opinions.
+In the intervening years, it has become easier to obtain this data as a bulk download from CourtListener.

 The SCOTUS opinion data is labeled as being decided in a liberal or conservative direction, and the magnitude is given by the vote ratio for each case.
 We normalize to a [-1,+1]